schemaanalyst/schemaanalyst/README.md

 options.
 Two primary commands are included: `generation` for [Test Data Generation](#test-data-generation) and `mutation` for [Mutation Analysis](#mutation-analysis).
-Note that one of these two commands *must* be applied, and their syntax is discussed at a later point in this document.
+Note that one of these two commands *must* be applied and their syntax is discussed at a later point in this document.

 You are also able to print the help menu at any time with the `--help`, or `-h` command of the `Go` class within the `java org.schemaanalyst.util` package by